24pullrequests/24pullrequests/Readme.md

  * unset them before running your tests or
  * reset the omniauth environment variables after creating a GitHub (omniauth) application for this project

-as it will use it to learn more about the contributors and for pull requests.
+as it will use it to learn more about the contributors and also for pull requests.

 ### Contributing